 Both families and teachers can arrange interviews to discuss any matters relating to their child as the need arises.
-Formal Student Progress Interviews are conducted during Term 1, Term 2 and Term 3.
+Formal Student Progress Interviews are conducted during Term 1 and Term 3.
 The dates for these interviews are published on the College's calendar of events, which is also available on the College website.

-Home Study Guide
+Homework and Home Study Guide

-Home study is essential if students are to complete their studies to the best of their ability.
+Homework and Home Study are essential if students are to complete their studies to the best of their ability.
 It aims to increase student understanding and retention of knowledge by encouraging ongoing, independent learning.